What Are The Most Common Symptoms of Vagus Nerve Dysfunction?

 Needless to say it is important to identify if your specific symptoms point to a Vagus Nerve issue or not.

+Why is it important to identify VN dysfunction?
 It's important because it opens the door to a number of treatments.

+No picture can really do the Vagus Nerve justice.
 It's so massive and widespread throughout the body that an artists representation cannot capture the sheer size and breadth of this nerve.

 Although, we will try our best to provide a few reference photos that can help set the scene for you.